Jacob Emden: Ya'avetz Pen Name

-In the preface to his work Responsa of Yaavetz, Emden recounts how, as a child, he questioned why his father signed only as "Tzvi" (צבי) rather than also including his father's name as was the norm.
+In the preface to his work Responsa of Yaavetz, Emden recounts how, as a child, he questioned why his father signed only as "Tzvi" (צבי) rather than also including his father's name, as was the norm.
 His father explained that this was a homonym, Tzv״i (צב״י): an acronym for his full name, Tzvi ben Yaʿakov (צבי בן יעקב).
-He advised that Emden should take the pen name Ya'avetz (יעב״ץ) under the same principles.
-The Hebrew name Yaʿavetz appears both as a place name in 1 Chronicles 2:55 and a personal name in 4::9-10..
+He advised that Emden should take the pen name Yaʿavetz (יעב״ץ) under the same principles.
+The Hebrew name Yaʿavetz (Masoretic reading: יַעְבֵּץ) appears both as a place name in 1 Chronicles 2:55 and a personal name in 1 Chronicles 4:9–10.

 Sabbatean controversy

-Emden accused Jonathan Eybeschutz of being a secret Sabbatean, a heretical belief.
-The controversy lasted several years, continuing even after Eybeschutz' death.
-Emden's assertion of Eybeschutz' heresy was chiefly based on the interpretation of kabbalistic amulets prepared by Eybeschutz, in which Emden saw Sabbatean allusions.
+Emden accused Rabbi Jonathan Eybeschutz of secretly adhering to Sabbateanism—a controversial heretical movement that had emerged in the 17th century around the charismatic Sephardic rabbi Sabbatai Tzvi, who proclaimed himself the Jewish Messiah before later converting to Islam.
+The controversy lasted years, continuing even after Eybeschutz's death.
+Emden's assertion of Eybeschutz's heresy was chiefly based on the interpretation of amulets, popular in Practical Kabbalah, prepared by Eybeschutz, in which Emden saw Sabbatean allusions.
 Hostilities began before Eybeschutz left Prague.
-In 1751, when Eybeschutz was named chief rabbi of the three communities of Altona, Hamburg, and Wandsbek, the controversy reached the stage of intense and bitter antagonism.
+In 1751, when Eybeschutz was elected the chief rabbi of the three communities of Altona, Hamburg, and Wandsbek, the controversy reached the stage of intense and bitter antagonism.
 Emden maintained that threats initially prevented him from publishing anything against Eybeschutz.
-He solemnly declared in his synagogue the writer of the amulets to be a Sabbatean heretic and deserving of ḥerem, shunning by the Jewish community.
-Emden's "Megillat Sefer" accused Eybeschutz of having an incestuous relationship with his daughter and of fathering a child with her.
-However, allegedly the "Megillat Sefer" was tampered with and had deliberately ridiculous accusations and narratives added to mock Emden.
+He solemnly declared in his synagogue the writer of the amulets to be a Sabbatean heretic and deserving of ḥerem (חֵרֶם) and shunning by the Jewish community.
+Emden's accused Eybeschutz of having an incestuous relationship with his daughter and of fathering a child with her.
+However, allegedly, the was tampered with and had deliberately ridiculous accusations and narratives added to mock Emden.

 Clashes between opposing supporters occurred in the streets, drawing the secular authorities' attention according to the "Kuryer Polski" of June 16, 1751.
 The majority of the community, including Aryeh Leib Epstein of Königsberg, favored Eybeschutz.
 The council, therefore, condemned Emden as a slanderer.
 Under pain of ḥerem, people were ordered not to attend Emden's synagogue, and he was forbidden to issue anything from his press.
 Since Emden continued his philippics against Eybeschutz, he was ordered by the council of the three communities to leave Altona.
 He refused to, relying on the strength of the King's charter, and he maintained he had been relentlessly persecuted.
 In May 1751, he finally took refuge in Amsterdam when it seemed his life was in danger.
-He had many friends there and joined the household of his brother-in-law, Aryeh Leib ben Saul, rabbi of the Ashkenazi Jews there.
+He had many friends there and joined his brother-in-law Aryeh Leib ben Saul, the rabbi of the Ashkenazi Jews there.